How to Print in Excel?

 Suppose you want to take a print out of an exact number of pages, then you can adjust the page breaks

-In Page Break Preview, by default dashed lines are page breaks Excel which are automatically added.
+In-Page Break Preview, by default, dashed lines are page breaks that are automatically added.
 Whereas Solid lines are page breaks that are added manually

 Now, when you take a print out of your document, you’ll get lines between the cells.

-Under the Page Layout tab, Under the heading of sheet options, if you want row numbers & column alphabet to appear, you can select the check box of Print. when you take a print out of your document, it will appear at top section and left corner.
+Under the Page Layout tab, Under the heading of sheet options, if you want row numbers & column alphabet to appear, you can select the checkbox of Print. when you take a print out of your document, it will appear at the top section and left corner.

 #6 – Number of Spreadsheet Report Copies